-In my opinion, the Speedtest by Ookla app does a better job of helping you find out if your location has 5G coverage.
+While you can use either of the two apps to check if 5G is available in your area, in my opinion, the Speedtest by Ookla app does a better job of it.
 The process is more direct.
-Also, it has more users than OpenSIgnal, and so tends to provide more detailed and more up-to-date information.
+Also, it has more users than OpenSignal, and so tends to provide more detailed and more up-to-date information.

 You can also use the Web versions of these apps to achieve the same objective.
 They work just as well, except that you might have to manually input your location to get the most accurate results.

 Do not forget that you do not need to have a 5G smartphone to run this check using either of these two apps.
 Any smartphone will do.
 The apps work by collating coverage information from its users in every location.
 So, even if all you have now is a 3G or 4G smartphone, the apps will still be able to tell you if your area has 5G.